 Nico Marcolongo, Senior Manager, Operation Rebound, Challenged Athletes Foundation; Officer, USMC Veteran

 Nico Marcolongo is a veteran of the Iraq conflict who served 14 years as a marine officer.
 He leads the CAF Operation Rebound program for injured veterans and first responders and is also the founder of the Buddy Bowl Charity Flag Football Tournament Series.
 Nico is an original member of the GI Film Festival San Diego Advisory Committee.

 Maggie Meza, Chapter Director, Blue Star Families San Diego

 Maggie has over twenty five years of experience volunteering, advising, holding numerous executive board member positions, and fundraising for numerous organizations that advocate for military families.
 As a Military spouse, Maggie understands the needs and concerns that affect military families.
 She recognizes how important it is for military families to be connected not only within their installation but also the outside communities.
-Maggie has served as an Advisor to the Exceptional Family Member Program and Navy Marine Corps Relief Society facilitating positive changes and experiences for families stationed to Camp Pendleton.
-Prior to working for BSF, Maggie was the President of a nonprofit raising money for scholarships for military dependants and grants for local nonprofits that aide military families.
+Maggie has served as an Advisor to the Exceptional Family Member Program and Navy Marine Corps Relief Society facilitating positive changes and experiences for families stationed at Camp Pendleton.
+Prior to working for BSF, Maggie was the President of a nonprofit raising money for scholarships for military dependents and grants for local nonprofits that aid military families.

 Ann Marie Price, Senior Account Manager, Scatena Daniels Communications; Military Ally